imgly/pesdk-ios-examples/README.md

 	</a>
 </p>

+**You can find our latest examples at https://github.com/imgly/catalog-ios.**

 # About PhotoEditor SDK for iOS

 Our SDK provides tools for adding photo editing capabilities to your iOS application with a big variety of filters that can be previewed in realtime.
 Unlike other apps that allow a live preview of filters, the PhotoEditor SDK even provides a live preview when using high-resolution images.
 The framework is written in Swift and allows for easy customization.